 There is also evidence of responsible travel and local island conservation efforts on Trunk Island, a tiny islet in Harrington Sound, which is run by BAMZ, the Bermuda Marine Aquarium and Zoological Association.
 It was founded to preserve and protect the flora and fauna in and around the island.
 Passion Fields, created by beekeeper Spencer Field, has launched efforts to rebuild the local bee population there.
 Preservation efforts and promoting an understanding of the island’s history are also in evidence on the old Railway Trail, which runs from St. George’s to Somerset.
 You can walk or bike it for 18 miles, if you are looking for a break from one of the island’s 34 beaches—especially the pink sands that stretch from Tobacco Cove to Elbow Beach and Horseshoe Bay.
 It’s not my grandmother’s Bermuda anymore—but that is quite alright.

 When To Go

-    Given that the Atlantic is chillier from December to March, the 22-mile fishhook-shaped island is optimal from late

-    March to early August; for a smaller post-Hurricane season window, from mid-October to November, it could make for a

-    great weekend escape.
+Given that the Atlantic is chillier from December to March, the 21-square mile fishhook-shaped island is optimal from late March to early August; for a smaller post-Hurricane season window, from mid-October to November, it could make for a great weekend escape.
 Hurricane season generally hits in late August to late September.
-Celebrity sightings sometimes

-    happen here, no matter the season: Michael Douglas and Catherine Zeta-Jones and Michael Bloomberg all have houses here.
+Celebrity sightings sometimes happen here, no matter the season: Michael Douglas and Catherine Zeta-Jones and Michael Bloomberg all have houses here.
 And Chelsea Clinton was conceived in Bermuda.
 Who knew?

-    Contact Indagare for assistance planning a trip to Bermuda and arranging the itinerary, hotels and restaurants that are

-    best for you.
+Contact Indagare for assistance planning a trip to Bermuda and arranging the itinerary, hotels and restaurants that are best for you.